 Related Adverse Events with a Frequency of <2% and >0.2% (in decreasing order of frequency): thrombosis, hypotension, leg edema, fever, decreased hemoglobin, hematuria, dizziness, epistaxis, vomiting, impaired healing, cerebrovascular disorder, leg pain, hematemesis.

 Allergic Reactions.
-In clinical studies, allergic events were reported <2% overall and in 2% of patients who were administered 15 mg desirudin.
-[See WARNINGS AND PRECAUTIONS, Antibodies/ Re-exposure (5.4)].
+In clinical studies, allergic events were reported <2% overall and in 2% of patients who were administered 15 mg desirudin. [see Warnings and Precautions (5.4)].

 In addition to adverse events reported from clinical trials the following adverse events have been identified during post approval use of Iprivask.
-These events were reported voluntarily from a population of unknown size and the frequency of occurrence cannot be determined precisely: rare reports of major hemorrhages [see Warnings and Precautions (5.2)], some of which were fatal, and anaphylactic/anaphylactoid reactions [see Warnings and Precautions (5.4)].
+These events were reported voluntarily from a population of unknown size and the frequency of occurrence cannot be determined precisely: reports of major hemorrhages [see Warnings and Precautions (5.2)], some of which were fatal, and anaphylactic/anaphylactoid reactions [see Warnings and Precautions (5.4)].

-Any agent which may enhance the risk of hemorrhage should be discontinued prior to initiation of desirudin therapy.
+Discontinue any agent which may enhance the risk of hemorrhage prior to initiation of Iprivask therapy.
 These agents include medications such as Dextran 40, systemic glucocorticoids, thrombolytics, and anticoagulants.
 If co-administration cannot be avoided, close clinical and laboratory monitoring should be conducted.
 During prophylaxis of venous thromboembolism, concomitant treatment with heparins (unfractionated and low-molecular weight heparins) or dextrans is not recommended.
 The effects of desirudin and unfractionated heparins on prolongation of aPTT are additive.

 As with other anticoagulants, desirudin should be used with caution in conjunction with drugs which affect platelet function.
-These medications include systemic salicylates, NSAIDS including ketorolac, acetylsalicylic acid, ticlopidine, dipyridamole, sulfinpyrazone, clopidogrel, abciximab and other glycoprotein IIb/IIIa antagonists [see WARNINGS AND PRECAUTIONS, Laboratory Tests (5.6)].
+These medications include systemic salicylates, NSAIDS including ketorolac, acetylsalicylic acid, ticlopidine, dipyridamole, sulfinpyrazone, clopidogrel, abciximab and other glycoprotein IIb/IIIa antagonists [see Warnings and Precautions (5.2)].

-Use in patients switching from oral anticoagulants to Iprivask or from Iprivask to oral anticoagulants.
 The concomitant administration of warfarin did not significantly affect the pharmacokinetic effects of desirudin.
-When warfarin and desirudin were co-administered, greater inhibition of hemostasis measured by activated partial thromboplastin time (aPTT), prothrombin time (PT), and international normalized ratio (INR) was observed.
-If a patient is switched from oral anticoagulants to Iprivask therapy or from Iprivask to oral anticoagulants, the anticoagulant activity should continue to be closely monitored with appropriate methods.
-That activity should be taken into account in the evaluation of the overall coagulation status of the patient during the switch.
+When warfarin and desirudin were co-administered, greater inhibition of hemostasis measured by activated partial thromboplastin time (aPTT), prothrombin time (PT), and international normalized ratio (INR) was observed [see Dosage and Administration (2.4)].

 USE IN SPECIFIC POPULATIONS

-Teratology studies have been performed in rats at subcutaneous doses in a range of 1 to 15 mg/kg/day (about 0.3 to 4 times the recommended human dose based on body surface area) and in rabbits at IV doses in a range of 0.6 to 6 mg/kg/day (about 0.3 to 3 times the recommended human dose based on body surface area) and have revealed desirudin to be teratogenic.
-Observed teratogenic findings were: omphalocele, asymmetric and fused sternebrae, edema, shortened hind limbs, etc. in rats; and spina bifida, malrotated hind limb, hydrocephaly, gastroschisis, etc. in rabbits.
+Teratology studies have been performed in rats at subcutaneous doses in a range of 1 to 15 mg/kg/day (about 0.3 to 4 times the recommended human dose based on body surface area) and in rabbits at intravenous doses in a range of 0.6 to 6 mg/kg/day (about 0.3 to 3 times the recommended human dose based on body surface area) and have revealed desirudin to be teratogenic.
+Observed teratogenic findings included: omphalocele, asymmetric and fused sternebrae, edema, and shortened hind limbs in rats; and spina bifida, malrotated hind limb, hydrocephaly, and gastroschisis in rabbits.

 8.3 Nursing Mothers